 Olivia joined Arthritis Research UK in 2012 from Hospice UK, where she led the development of Hospice Care Week, delivered in partnership with local hospices.

-She has previously held senior communications and external affairs roles in health, social care, disability, children and youth charities, seeking to change attitudes and behaviours and always to amplify the voice of beneficiaries.
+She lead the transformation programme at the charity and previously held a number of senior executive communications and external affairs roles in health, social care, disability, children and youth charities seeking to change attitudes and behaviours and always to amplify the voice of beneficiaries.

 With over 30 years in the charity sector, Stewart has worked across various health challenges including deafness, visual impairment, multiple sclerosis and arthritis.
 Roles have focused on co-design of UK service interventions that help people with a lived condition to make informed choices and decisions about their care and support.
 As former Director of Nations and Services at Arthritis Care, Stewart has been leading the delivery and development of local, national and UK services as well as evolving involvement and volunteering offers within the field of arthritis since 2014.